metno/bris-fiab/README.md

 Tools and docs for
 * moving the domain in a Bris model to another geographical area.
 * run inference on the resulting model.
-* utilizing the result of of the inference.
+* utilizing the result of the inference.

 For information on how to use the original Bris model, you should rather look at the [bris-inference docs](https://github.com/metno/bris-inference).